fredrikn/hoverfly-dotnet/README.md

 Hoverfly .Net is a native language binding which gives you an expressive API for managing Hoverfly in .Net.
 It gives you a Hoverfly class which abstracts away the binary and API calls.

-This project doesn't include the hoverfly.exe
-You can download it from http://hoverfly.io/#download
+Note: This project doesn't include the hoverfly.exe You can download it from http://hoverfly.io/#download It probably will be available as a Nuget package in a near future.

 ###Example of using simulation: